qiuxintao101/cobra/docs/detail.rst

 Metadata
 =============================================

-  This file summarizes the data and corresponding available metadata  that should be used for the analysis.
-The format is flexible and may contain additional columns that are ignored by the pipeline, so it can be used to capture all available information in a single place.
-Importantly, the file must be saved as comma-separated, the exact name does not matter as long as it is correctly specified in the configuration file.
+  The metadata file is a comma separated file that contains the annotation and differential comparisson information.
+The sample names must match those in the configuration file. *CoBRA* can perform as many differential peak analyses as are indicated in the metadata file.

-  .. warning:: Make sure that the line endings are correct.
-Different operating systems use different characters to mark the end of line, and the line ending character must be compatible with the operating system in which you run *CoBRA*.
-For example, if you created the file in MAC, but you run it in a Linux environment (e.g., a cluster system), you may have to convert line endings to make them compatible with Linux.
-For more information, see `here <https://blog.shvetsov.com/2012/04/covert-unix-windows-mac-line-endings.html>`__ .
+  .. warning:: Make sure that end of line characters match default of the operating system.
+Please convert all line endings to unix format.
+Please see `here <https://blog.shvetsov.com/2012/04/covert-unix-windows-mac-line-endings.html>`__ .

-  Make the  ``metasheet`` file in excel, and save it as a .csv, It doesn’t matter what it is named as long as it is called in the  ``config`` in the spot marked  ``metasheet`` see the  ``config`` section if confused.
+  Make the  ``metasheet`` file in excel, and save it as a .csv, It doesn’t matter what it is named as long as it is called in the  ``config`` in the section marked  ``metasheet``.
+See the  ``config`` section for details.
 The format should be something like the following:

   +--------+------+------------+-----------+------------+--------------------------+
   | Sample | Cell | Condition  | Treatment | Replicates | comp_MCF7_DOX_over_NoDox |